-The Language Exchange connects recent Arabic migrants whose native language is not English with English-speaking members of the community who want to learn or improve their Arabic language skills.
+The Language Cafe connects recent Arabic migrants whose native language is not English with English-speaking members of the community who want to learn or improve their Arabic language skills.

 Do you want to practice your Arabic language skills with a native speaker?
 The Language Exchange aims to connect Arabic speakers in Oxford who do not have English as a first language together with people learning Arabic.